smlhelp/book/docs/concepts/control-flow/exn.md

 _By Brandon Wu, June 2020.
 Revised June 2022_

 So far, we have seen how we can manipulate the constructs of SML to create unique control flow behavior in the form of continuation passing style.
 In this section, we will discuss _exceptions_, which are themselves a builtin feature of the language.
-With exceptions, we can cover cases where continuing to evaluate an exprerssion does not make sense or is ill-defined at run-time.
+With exceptions, we can cover cases where continuing to evaluate an expression does not make sense or is ill-defined at run-time.

 ## Built-In Exceptions